 This option updates the NSEC/NSEC3 chain when re-signing a previously signed zone.
-With this option, a zone signed with NSEC can be switched to NSEC3, or a zone signed with NSEC3 can be switched to NSEC3 with different parameters.
+With this option, a zone signed with NSEC can be switched to NSEC3, or a zone signed with NSEC3 can be switched to NSEC3 or to NSEC3 with different parameters.
 Without this option, dnssec-signzone retains the existing chain when re-signing.